clusterio/clusterio/README.md

 You can list the config of the master server with the `npx clusteriomaster config list` command.
 See the [readme for @clusterio/master](/packages/master/README.md) for more information.

+## Managing Factorio mods

+Clusterio currently only provides a manual method for running mods on servers by copying them either to each instance's individual `mods` folder, or by copying them into a slave installation's `sharedMods` folder which will link/copy them to the `mods` folder of each instance on that slave if the file doesn't already exist in the `mods` folder for that instance.
+Mods are copied from `sharedMods` on Windows and symlinked on Linux, this means that when mods are removed from `sharedMods` the mods will also be removed from the instance's `mods` folder on Linux if it got there by being linked by Clusterio, but not on Windows.

+For managing the mod settings the `mod-settings.dat` and `mod-list.json` files will also be linked/copied over if present in `sharedMods`, but since Factorio creates these files automatically it might be necessary to delete them from each instance's `mods` folder for changes to them in `sharedMods` to take effect.

+Better remote management of mods is a planned feature.

+## Setting up shared storage

+The chests teleporting items to and from the shared storage on the master server has been moved into the Subspace Storage mod and plugin.
+To get this to work you will need to install the Subspace Storage plugin and copy the [Subspace Storage mod](https://mods.factorio.com/mod/subspace_storage) and the [Clusterio Lib mod](https://mods.factorio.com/mod/clusterio_lib) into the `sharedMods` folder on each slave installation.

+Do not install the [Clusterio mod](https://mods.factorio.com/mod/clusterio), this was for the old 1.2.x version of Clusterio and is not compatible with Clusterio 2.0.

 ## Running Clusterio